sheep-farming/Huobi-BTC-Auto-Trade-RSI/README.md

 This is a simple simulation script of bitcoin auto-trading using rsi index strategy.

-Price data is fetched from Huobi.com, pocket simulated locally.
+Price data is fetched from Huobi.com, wallet simulated locally.

 Written in MATLAB.